ksu-is/Football-Rankings/projectroadmap.md

 2.[x]
 11/11 - Finalize decisions on structure of the program and what ideas to compile

 3.[x]
-11/15 - Jacob: Test Betting.py, Conference.py, Constants.py, Dates.py and Game.py and deposit the files
+11/15 - Jacob: Test Betting.py, Conference.py, Constants.py, Dates.py and Game.py and deposit the files into the team repository

 4.[ ]
-11/15 - JT:
+11/15 - JT: Test Ranking.py, SimGame.py, and Team.py and depsit the files into the team repository

 5.[ ]
 11/17 - JT: Integrate files and ensure they all work together as intended.
 This would include making sure the programs complete scraping the current football rankings.